The ‘shocking’ Robbie Williams controversy depicted in his new biopic

 It is said that the decision to depict him as a CGI primate is due to the singer’s belief that, when he walks on stage, he is essentially a performing monkey.

-Better Man, an Australian-American production, does not yet have a UK release date.
+Better Man, an Australian-American production, will be released on 26 December.
 It co-stars Steve Pemberton, Alison Steadman and Damon Herriman.

 Join our commenting forum